madelyneriksen/dashml/README.md

 * `markupsafe` to prevent injection attacks (like React does!)
 * A minimal API you can pick up in ~15 minutes- DashML is so simple, you could have written it yourself!

+Adopting DashML in your project allows you to create traditional server rendered webpages faster, while embracing the good parts of component driven design.

 ## Get Started

 To get started with DashML, you will need: